UBC-DSCI/introduction-to-datascience-python/source/viz.md

 :figwidth: 700px
 :name: islands_plot_sorted

-Bar plot of size for Earth's largest 12 landmasses colored by whether its a continent with clearer axes and labels.
+Bar plot of size for Earth's largest 12 landmasses, colored by landmass type, with clearer axes and labels.
 :::